|

 where a small

-table was displaced six
+table was displaced six inches, yet

-inches, yet only one of numerous
+only one of numerous framed pictures

-framed pictures was NOT standing
+was NOT standing upright.
+A fairly

-A fairly large candle holder and a
+large candle holder and a vase are

-vase are also standing upright.
+also standing upright.
 In

 addition, major pieces of a large,